Two friends, Perry and Andy, sit commiserating in a neighborhood bar.

 Perry: I've heard of bromances.
 But where do you go to meet other guys to have bromance with?

 Andy: Perry!
-There are bromance singles bars all over town!
-Actually they just call them bromance bars because there's married guys looking for bromance too.
+There are bromance bars all over town!

-Perry: All right, so you're going to frequent bromance bars and hit on guys to have bromance with?
+Perry: I see.
+So you're going to frequent bromance bars and hit on guys to have bromance with?

 Andy: Yeah, baby!
 I'm gonna be out at night cruisin' the bars looking for hot bromance!